This is the story of my journey back to church after a 15-year hiatus.

-At the time, this was a very big deal.
-A server is basically the equivalent of an alter boy/girl.
-Everyone else on my class served in the church in some capacity.
-However, without telling my parents, I decided that enough was enough.
+At the time, this was a huge deal.
+A server is the equivalent of an altar boy/girl.
+Everyone else in my class served in the church in some capacity.
+Finally, however, I decided that enough was enough without telling my parents.

 Nothing bad ever happened in my 12 years of Catholic school.
-The school was great and I have a lot of memories from attending Catholic school.
-However, a combination of bad religion teachers, creepy priests, being scolded for not following silly rules, and the all-around boringness of Catholic masses had completely turned me off to the church aspect.
-My religion teacher would tell us we were going to hell anyway for petty sins, so by age 13 I figured why even bother with church or God?
+The school was excellent, and I have a lot of memories from attending Catholic school.
+However, a combination of lousy religion teachers, creepy priests, being scolded for not following silly rules, and the overall boringness of Catholic masses had utterly turned me off to the church aspect.
+My religion teacher would tell us we were going to hell anyway for petty sins, so by age 13, I figured why even bother with church or God?

 High school at a private Catholic high school came and went.
-The teachers and curriculum were much better but by that point I was so far gone with organized religion that it really didn’t matter.
+The teachers and curriculum were much better, but by that point, I was so far gone with organized religion that it didn’t matter.
 Why would I want to believe in a God that makes me feel guilty and shameful for every little thing I do wrong?
 At least, that’s what I had learned in school.

 Off to Community College

 During my second year of community college, I took an ethics class.
 The teacher taught this ethics class with a strong emphasis on God.
-The teacher was young and kind of arrogant.
-I’ll never forget that he started the class by saying, “I know this is community college, but if you stick with this class it will be the most important class you ever take.”
+I’ll never forget that he started the class by saying, “I know this is a community college, but if you stick with this class, it will be the most important class you ever take.”

-For some reason, he was allowed to teach this ethics class with a strong emphasis on the teachings in the Bible.
-I’m not exactly sure how he was allowed to since this was far from a religious community college, but he did.
+For some reason, he was allowed to teach this ethics class with a strong emphasis on biblical teachings.
+I’m not sure how he was allowed to since this was far from a religious community college, but he did.

-Still to this day I say that I learned more in that class about God than in 12 years of Catholic school.
+Still to this day, I say that I learned more in that class about God than in 12 years of Catholic school.
 He taught about how our God was forgiving and loving, yet just.
-He provided evidence about how the Bible could be true and not just a collection of stories.
-Most importantly, he opened my eyes to what a real Christian should be.
-Someone who loves God and loves other people above all.
+He provided evidence that the Bible could be accurate and not just a collection of stories.
+But, most importantly, he opened my eyes to what an honest Christian should be—someone who loves God and loves other people above all.

 The Journey Back to Church

-Fifteen years went by before deciding to give church a try again.
+Fifteen years went by before deciding to give the church a try again.
 I felt that I could have a relationship with God without a church.
-To complicating things even more, I also had a bad taste in my mouth about Christians in general.
+To complicate things even more, I also had terrible taste in my mouth about Christians in general.

-If you want to really know how I felt, I thought that many Christians used the Bible to make them feel like they were better than others.
-In more extreme cases, I believed that some Christians used the Bible to justify their closet racism and other beliefs that I didn’t agree with.
+If you want to know how I felt, I thought that many Christians used the Bible to make them feel better than others.
+In addition, I believed that some Christians used the Bible to justify their closet racism and beliefs that I disagreed with in more extreme cases.

-Since returning to the church, I’ve found that this mostly applies to a small minority, yet often times a small minority is enough to overshadow an entire group.
-What I’ve found personally since returning to the church is that Jesus’s message in the gospels is one of love, inclusiveness, and second chances.
+Since returning to the church, I’ve found that this primarily applies to a small minority, yet a small minority is often enough to overshadow an entire group.
+I’ve found personally since returning to the church that Jesus’s message in the gospels is one of love, inclusiveness, and second chances.

-To demonstrate how anti-church my wife and I were only a few years ago, on Mother’s Day my mother-in-law asked us to go to church with her.
-She had recently started attending a new church and at the time it seemed to be their new flavor of the month.
-Her only ask on Mother’s Day was that we attend one church service with her.
+To demonstrate how anti-church my wife and I were only a few years ago, on Mother’s Day, my mother-in-law asked us to go to church with her.
+She had recently started attending a new church, and at the time, it seemed to be their new flavor of the month.
+So her only ask on Mother’s Day was attending one church service with her.